ben-kn-app/Monster-Factory/README.md

-# Instructions
+# Monster Factory

-1. Clone this repository
-2. npm install
-3. nx serve monster-factory
+This game is dedicated to my 2 year old son Moos who loves to find and point out little monsters in his books.

+The game is currently open-sourced on github and the game can be played online on github-pages with the link below.

+The game is currently in early release.
+The finished version would contain 5-8 levels of toys, animals, .... where monsters are invading and the user (kid) has to spot them and remove them to save the world!

+Any feedback is appreciated, bugs and suggestions can be reported in the github issue section.

+​Thank you for taking the time to tryout this game!

-# Play game online:
+# Play the game online:
 https://ben-kn-app.github.io/Monster-Factory/

 We used the below template to start:

 # Trello Board:
 https://trello.com/b/6bKl4N4i/monster-factory

+# Instructions on using this repository

+1. Clone this repository
+2. npm install
+3. nx serve monster-factory

 # Credits to OpenForge Ionic Monorepo Example